The Sanctuary at Sedona Frequently Asked Questions

 Transformation means a complete change, which implies that it is permanent or sustainable.
 Many of us have had powerful and meaningful experiences at spas, conferences, in therapy and treatment centers that while enriching were not sustainable and did not facilitate transformation.
 Everything at The Sanctuary was created with transformation as the intent.
 The healing programs are only the start.
 The environment, from the land to the art in the rooms, to the videos and music, to the ceremonies – all promote change.

 In order to allow yourself the gift of healing and sustainable transformation, we recommend that you allow yourself 30 days.
 Although this may sound like a lot of time, it is the minimum amount of time that, in our experience, will allow you to make the deep cellular changes that you need to feel better and to step into who you truly are and your highest destiny.
-This will allow you to not only heal but also to learn, practice and absorb the teachings in an intimate setting removed from your everyday world that may be full of stressors, triggers and distractions.
+This will allow you to not only heal but also to learn, practice, and absorb the teachings in an intimate setting removed from your everyday world that may be full of stressors, triggers, and distractions.
 In some cases, some clients may need to stay longer than 30 days.

 While we honor and respect all programs and traditions, we do not adhere to the traditional 12 steps.
 We are here to take you beyond where the steps have left you.
-We consider ourselves a step beyond conventional treatment, most being 12 step based.
-Our philosophy is transcending and overcoming any addiction, behavior or illness, rather than living with a disease or diagnosis.
+We consider ourselves a step beyond conventional treatment, most being 12 step-based.
+Our philosophy is transcending and overcoming any addiction, behavior, or illness, rather than living with a disease or diagnosis.
 We help you to create new neural networks and restructure your cellular blueprint.

 Yes, The Sanctuary is licensed by The Arizona Department of Health as an Adult Residential Behavioral Health Facility.
-This license covers behavioral health disorders such as depression, anxiety and PTSD.
-This license also covers substance use disorders such as drug abuse, prescription drug abuse, alcohol abuse and dual diagnosis.
+This license covers behavioral health disorders such as depression, anxiety, and PTSD.
+This license also covers substance use disorders such as drug abuse, prescription drug abuse, alcohol abuse, and dual diagnosis.

 While some individuals respond well to traditional therapies alone, the vast majority do not.
-As example, prescription antidepressant drug use has increased a dramatic 75% in the last decade with 27 million Americans currently using antidepressants, many taking more than one type at a time.
+For example, prescription antidepressant drug use has increased a dramatic 75% in the last decade with 27 million Americans currently using antidepressants, many taking more than one type at a time.
 Top treatment centers in the nation show staggering rates of recidivism, with at least 54% of those in treatment having been there at least once before.
 Obviously, there is room for improvement, and we believe that The Sanctuary’s Integrative Addiction Recovery℠ program is a viable alternative that offers our clients the best of what western medicine offers (psychiatry, psychology, therapy) and so much more.
-We take you beyond where medication, treatment or therapy alone can.
+We take you beyond where medication, treatment, or therapy alone can.

 Unfortunately, we are unable to accept Medicare and Medicaid insurances, including AHCCCS (Access) Arizona.